Daniel1984/lms/README.md

    `cd prod/remote_state && terraform plan && terraform apply -auto-approve`
    Then stack can be deployed:
    `cd prod && terraform init && ./deploy.sh`

+### Note on book model
+It contains changelog field and each time book instance is updated, changelog is populated with changes made to book.
+This is almost like pseudo event sourcing and can be used to revert book to certain state.